45 CFR 46.111(a)(3) requires that the IRB ensure that researchers employ equitable selection methods when enrolling subjects.

 Equitable selection does not mean that all groups are represented in proportion to the population.
 It means that selection criteria should be both fair and appropriate to the research question.
 Research aimed at eliminating the risk of lead poisoning will by its very nature include more economically disadvantaged and minority subjects.

-A commonly seen error is for the protocol and application to state that no subjects will be excluded from the study but to then fail to include a process that will permit non-English speaking subjects to enroll.
-It is important to determine prior to IRB submission whether or not it is appropriate and possible to enroll non-English speakers as subjects.
+A commonly seen error is for the protocol and application to state that no subjects will be excluded from the study but to then fail to include a process that will permit individuals with limited english proficiency to enroll.
+It is important to determine prior to IRB submission whether or not it is appropriate and possible to enroll LEP individuals as subjects.

-Non-English speakers are potentially vulnerable because it may not be possible obtain a valid consent due to inability to fully comprehend the nature of the research and the risks and benefits of participation.
-The IRB may either conclude that it appropriate or inappropriate to include non-English speakers as subjects based on the circumstances.
+LEP individuals are potentially vulnerable because it may not be possible obtain a valid consent due to inability to fully comprehend the nature of the research and the risks and benefits of participation.
+The IRB may either conclude that it appropriate or inappropriate to include LEP individuals as subjects based on the circumstances.

-When should studies include or exclude non-English speakers?
+When should studies include or exclude subjects with limited English proficiency?

 Studies that offer a prospect for direct benefit, especially Phase 3 confirmatory trials targeting serious or life-threatening diseases, should generally make the greatest effort to enroll all eligible subjects.
 The fewer the treatment options and the greater the potential prospect for benefit, the more important it is to make the benefit of participation available to all.